Life after reunion: three families’ journeys, months on

 Adan* reunited with his uncle in June this year, after months of danger and uncertainty.

 At 16, he fled Somalia after his family was targeted for refusing to work with Al Shabab, a violent armed group.
-But his journey to safety was long and traumatic.
+His journey to safety was long and traumatic, and he ended up stranded in Cyprus for years, alone.
+But Adan never stopped fighting to join his uncle, and never did we.

 Adan reuniting with his family in London